What Is The Passive Voice And How To Avoid Using It

 Summary

-Learning how to stop using passive voice is quite easy.
+Learning how to avoid using passive voice is quite easy.

 It is almost always possible to edit your writing to avoid the two passive forms.